streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

   * Look at the quest list in settings - is your quest appearing there?
 If not - see [this step](#Add quest to the list of active ones).
   * While you are there you can disable all quests except yours for easier testing.
 * Is it shown for expected elements?
+  * Note that due to emulator peculiarities you may need to move map after quests are downloaded to see their markers ([gory details for curious](https://github.com/streetcomplete/StreetComplete/issues/2780))
 * Is it selected for some unwanted elements?
-* Can you tap on quest marker to open quest form?
+* Can you tap on a quest marker to open quest form?
 * Can you fill the answer as expected?
 * Can you solve the quest?
 * Is expected tagging being applied?
-** You can look at logs for info what was applied or use undo menu from bottom-left.
+  * You can look at logs for info what was applied or use undo menu from bottom-left in the app itself.
-** You can freely answer - as long as you are not logged in, nothing will be submitted.
-Even after logging in you can disable uploading answers.
+  * You can freely answer - as long as you are not logged in, nothing will be submitted.
+Even after logging in you can disable uploading answers in settings.
 * Is quest disappearing after being solved?
+  * If no - then either tags are not being applied or element selection filter have some problems.

+See "logcat" (bottom left area of the screen) to see stacktrace or logging messages.

 # Open a pull request